maplesond/spectre/README.md

 Further Documentation
 =====================

-The full manual can be found in the ``doc`` directory, or online at: xxxxxx
+The full manual can be found in the ``doc`` directory, or online at: https://spectre.readthedocs.org/en/latest/

 Issues